Learn about business insurance requirements and the most common policies for architects in Ohio.

 If you have a commercial lease, your property manager may require you to purchase general liability insurance.
 Commonly purchased by architects in Ohio, general liability insurance can protect your business from expenses associated with common mishaps, such as client property damage and injuries.

 Your clients may require professional liability insurance in a contract.
-Also called errors and omissions insurance, professional liability insurance provides protection if a client files a lawsuit claiming your work caused financial harm because it was late, erroneous, or incomplete.
+Also called errors and omissions insurance (E&O), professional liability insurance provides protection if a client files a lawsuit claiming your work caused financial harm because it was late, erroneous, or incomplete.

 State law in Ohio requires every small business with employees to purchase workers’ compensation insurance through a state agency.
 This policy covers medical bills for work injuries and partial missed wages during recovery.